eWaterCycle/PCR-GLOBWB_model/README.md

 Please also see the file README.txt.

-This is the eWateCycle Specific version of PCRGLobWB, containing (amongst others) a BMI interface for PCRGlobWB
+**This is the eWateCycle Specific version of PCRGLobWB, containing (amongst others) a BMI interface for PCRGlobWB**

+**It is strongly adviced to use the main version of PCRGlobWB whenever possible, as it contains multiple improvements not in this version**